w3c/specberus/README.md

 * `prReviewsDue`: The review date for PRs.
 * `implementationReport`: Implementation report link for CRs, PRs and RECs.
 * `errata`: The errata link of the document.
+* `substantiveChanges`: Whether the document is a REC and has proposed changes
+* `newFeatures`: Whether the document is a REC and has proposed additions

 If some of these pieces of metadata cannot be deduced, that key will not exist, or its value will not be defined.